Corruption in Tunisia: Public ranking and polling

-On Transparency International's 2024 Corruption Perceptions Index, Tunisia scored 39 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Tunisia ranked 92nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
-The best score among Middle Eastern and North African countries was 68 and the worst score was 12.
-For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).
+On Transparency International's 2025 Corruption Perceptions Index, Tunisia scored 39 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Tunisia ranked 91st among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen) was 69, the average was 39 and the worst was 13.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181 in a two-way tie).

 Corruption in Tunisia is often discussed in public and political circles of the region as being one of the most prominent issues affecting the country today.
 In a series of polls conducted by the International Republican Institute, corruption consistently ranked highly among the issues facing Tunisia.
 83% of those surveyed were disappointed with the progress of the country, with 26% of respondents stating they were unable to afford food and other necessities.
 89% felt the economic situation was negative.

 When asked what the largest issue in Tunisia was, corruption was among the top 5 results, even being present at the local level.
 Respondents were asked what issues were prominent within their own communities, and corruption of the government came up once again.

 Addressing the steps needed to be taken by the government, many of those surveyed picked issues involving the economy and unemployment, as well as living standards.
 After this, the next highest result showed corruption and transparency, only ranking slightly lower.
 While corruption was not the most prominent issue according to those surveyed, it still was important.
 When questioned how the government of Tunisia should address these issues of unemployment and low standards of living, the number one answer given was reducing corruption to adequately fund government programs addressing these problems.